Mental Health During The Holiday Season: How To Navigate Emotions During The Holidays

 As you come close to the holiday season, you might feel overwhelmed by the emotions you are experiencing.
 By taking the time to understand the different emotions, where they originated, and the steps to manage them, it’s possible to gain a sense of control over your mental health.
 In this article, we will dive deeper into how to recognize these emotions and understand their roots.
 Plus, we’ll talk about some strategies for coping with strong emotions this holiday season.

-Understanding emotions and feelings during the holidays
+Understanding how to navigate emotions during the holidays

 Appreciating positive emotions and feelings